 You can add checklists and resource centers, which Pendo doesn’t provide as a feature on their free plan.

-As we already mentioned, checklists are not available as a standalone tool at all.
-Users can only launch this form inside the resource center (if they know they exist).
+As we already mentioned, checklists are not available as a standalone tool.
+Users can only launch this form inside the resource center (if they know it exists) or as a task list if they are on the Guides Pro subscription.

-In comparison, Userpilot doesn’t limit the number of checklists you can build, even on the starting plan that starts at $249/mo.
+In comparison, Userpilot doesn’t limit the number of checklists you can build, even on the lowest plan that starts at $249/mo.

 resource center built with userpilot